 Control valves are useful for the regulation of fluid flow and pressure to maintain processes and set points.
 These setpoints are the basic rate of flow, temperature, and pressure.
 It also controls the product parameters such as density, liquid level, etc.

-Depending on the difference workplace, control valves serve many functions within the system.
+Depending on the different conditions, control valves serve many functions within the system.

 The control valve is categorized based on different parameters such as